-The character is always written opaquely irrespective of what mode the Text VDU is using to write characters, i.e. The character background is set to the graphics paper ink and the foreground is set to the graphics pen ink.
+In V1.0 firmware the character is always written opaquely irrespective of what mode the Text VDU is using to write characters, i.e. The character background is set to the graphics paper ink and the foreground is set to the graphics pen ink.
 However, the current graphics write mode is used to plot the pixels in the character (see 5.4 above).